Region 6 - Alliance Renewal Agreement - November 8, 2017

 - To share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-- To convene or participate in forums, roundtable discussions, or stakeholder meetings on occupational safety and health to help forge innovative solutions in the workplace or to provide input on safety and health issues.
+- To convene or participate in forums, roundtable discussions, or stakeholder meetings on the Oil & Gas industry in the Arkansas, Louisiana and East Texas areas to help forge innovative solutions in the workplace or to provide input on safety and health issues.

 Training and Education

-The Participants intend to work together to achieve the following training and education objectives:
+The Participants intend to continue working together to achieve the following training and education objectives:

-- To develop effective training and education programs for OSC regarding occupational safety and health, and to communicate such information to member employers and workers.
+- To further develop effective training and education programs for workers in the Oil & Gas industry regarding falls and struck-by hazards, and to communicate such information to constituent employers and workers.

-- To develop effective training and education programs for OSC member companies to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.
+- To further develop effective training and education programs for workers in the Oil & Gas industry to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.

 Outreach and Communication

-The Participants intend to work together to achieve the following outreach and communication objectives:
+The Participants intend to continue working together to achieve the following outreach and communication objectives:

-- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and the OSC's web sites) to employers and workers in the industry.
+- To further develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and the ARK-LA-TEX Chapter's Web sites) to employers and workers in the industry.

-- To speak, exhibit, or appear at OSHA's or OSC conferences, local meetings, or other local events.
+- To speak, exhibit, or appear at OSHA's or Oil & Gas industry safety conferences, local meetings, or other events.

-- To share information among OSHA personnel and industry safety and health professionals regarding OSC good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the participants.
+- To further share information among OSHA personnel and industry safety and health professionals regarding Oil & Gas industry safety and health good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the participants.

-- To work with other Alliance participants on specific issues and projects on new occupational safety and health developments that are addressed and developed through the Alliance Program.
+- To continue working with other Alliance participants on specific issues and projects on Oil & Gas industry hazard identification and abatement projects that are addressed and developed through the Alliance Program.

-- To develop and disseminate case studies on occupational safety and health and publicize their results.
+- To develop and disseminate case studies on Oil & Gas industry safety and health program improvements and publicize their results.

 OSHA's Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party's products or services.

-An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of the participants.
-In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the Oklahoma City Area Office, OSHA Consultation Division and any other appropriate offices.
-OSHA will encourage OSHA On-site Consultation Projects' participation on the team.
+An Alliance development team made up of representatives of each organization will meet to develop a work plan, determine working procedures, and identify the roles and responsibilities of the participants.
+In addition, they will meet at least two times per year to track and share information on activities and results in achieving the goals of the Alliance.
+OSHA team members will include representatives of the Baton Rouge and Dallas Area Offices of OSHA and any other appropriate offices.
+OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.

-This agreement will remain in effect for three years.
-Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
+This agreement will remain in effect for two years.
+Any of the signatories may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the written concurrence of all signatories.